 - What is both significant and urgent?

-In most cases, the security issues you are faced with falls in the first two categories.
+In most cases, the security issues you are faced with fall in the first two categories.
 While these must be addressed, they can be more of a distraction.
 This is why, as an organization, you must filter out the “noise” and focus on the core elements of the target.
 The third category, both urgent and important, is where you will find most of your incidents and issues fall.
-The most important thing to do is to look at the bigger picture and address those that most impactful towards your vital network resources first.
+The most important thing to do is look at the bigger picture and address those most impactful towards your vital network resources first.

 Incident response plans vs. business continuity plans

 The incident response role keeps threats at bay and keeps the business running at low external risks.
 Therefore, it should be considered part of business continuity since it aims to minimize the negative impacts of unforeseen events proactively.
 Incident response out to have the highest visibility within an organization due to what is at stake and the various variables involved, such as technologies, business processes, and people.
 An incident response plan is largely dedicated to breaches and intrusions affecting applications and databases, networks and computers, and other related information assets.
 Most organizations, therefore, keep the incident response plan as a stand-alone document, separate from the business continuity plan although referenced.
 Of significance is to ensure that the response plan is easily accessible by all team members when there is a need to do so.